senthilobly/CNN-s/CNN_with_VHL_Filters/README.md

   - **Horizontal Edge Detection (Sobel X)**: Detects horizontal lines or edges.
   - **Laplacian Edge Detection**: Captures all-direction edge intensity by computing second-order derivatives.

+**3. Laplacian Filter:**
+   The Laplacian filter is a second-order derivative filter used to detect edges in all directions (horizontal, vertical,       diagonal) by highlighting regions of rapid intensity change.
+   Kernal Example = [0  -1   0  , -1  4  -1, 0  -1   0] & [ -1 -1 -1, -1  8 -1, -1 -1 -1]

 These filters are commonly used in image processing to detect edges and structure from images.

 ---